TMGold3/openshift-june-2024/Day1/README.md

 #### scheduler
 <pre>
 - this components recommends on which node a newly created Pod can be deployed
-- scheduler can deploy a pod directly, hence it sends its scheduling recommendations to API Server via REST calls
+- scheduler can't deploy a pod directly, hence it sends its scheduling recommendations to API Server via REST calls
 </pre>